 Bear in mind the word order of your new poem – will it follow the word order of your original text?
 If there’s a word in the first line of your original text that would make the perfect last word for your new poem, is there something you can do with colour coding or arrow doodles to encourage your readers to follow the word order you want?

-Don’t forget to credit your sources – add a line like ”[Your Poem Title]’ uses as its source text page 17 of The Official Highway Code, published by Stationery Office Books, 2007′ to your email when you submit your entry.
+Don’t forget to credit your sources – add a line like ”[Your Poem Title]’ uses as its source text page 17 of The Best Book Ever by Excellent Poet, published by Poetry Publisher, 2007′ to your email when you submit your entry.

 Scan or take a clear, hi-res photograph of your new erasure poem and send it to us – we can’t wait to see what you create!